 What Are the Muscles of the Calf?

-The calf comprises three major muscles: the gastrocnemius, the soleus, and the tibialis posterior.
+The calf comprises three major muscles: the gastrocnemius, the soleus, and the posterior tibialis.

 - The gastrocnemius is the largest and most superficial muscle of the calf.
-It originates at the back of the knee and inserts into the Achilles tendon.
+It originates at the back of the knee and is inserted into the Achilles tendon.
 This muscle handles plantar flexion (pointing to your toes) and also helps to stabilize the knee.